Sea Moss Benefits for Hair: Nature's Secret for Healthier Locks

 What makes sea moss good for hair?

-Sea moss contains over 90 minerals and nutrients that support hair health, including zinc, vitamin A, vitamin K, and sulfur compounds that strengthen hair and support growth.
+Sea moss contains minerals and nutrients that may support hair health, including zinc, iron, iodine, vitamin C, compounds that may strengthen hair and support growth.*

-Yes, sea moss supports hair growth through its iodine content (which supports thyroid function) and zinc (which promotes cell growth and repair in hair follicles).
+Yes, sea moss may support hair growth through its iodine content (which supports thyroid function) and zinc (which promotes cell growth and repair in hair follicles).*

 How long does it take to see results from using sea moss on hair?